 East Crete: Things to do, Landmarks, Travel Guide and Car Rental

-East Crete is a region in the easternmost part of the island of Crete, Greece.
-It is between the Ida Mountains in the west and the Dikti Mountains in the east.
+East Crete – officially the Lasithi regional unit – is the island’s easternmost and quietest third, framed by the Dikti Mountains and stretching to the far coast near Zakros.
+Centred on Agios Nikolaos and Mirabello Bay (about a 90-minute drive east of Heraklion), it pairs luxury resorts and Spinalonga’s haunting history with the iconic Vai palm beach, Minoan palace ruins, and gorges that tumble down to the sea – making it Crete’s best region for travellers who want history, archaeology, and rugged beaches without the western crowds.
 This region has a rich history dating back to the Minoan civilisation, one of the earliest advanced civilisations in Europe, which flourished from 2700 BC to 1420 BC.
 The Minoans were an advanced civilisation that developed an urban culture centred around major palace complexes like those found at Knossos, Malia, Zakros, and Palaikastro in eastern Crete.
 Their daily lives revolved around these palace centres, which served as administrative hubs, religious sanctuaries, and craft production centres.

 East Crete is prominent in the economy due to its rich archaeological heritage, natural landscapes, and thriving tourism industry.
 The region has numerous archaeological sites, including the Minoan palace of Zakros, the ancient town of Gournia, and the Minoan settlement of Palaikastro, which attract history lovers and archaeologists worldwide.
 East Crete is known for its beautiful beaches, such as the famous palm beach of Vai, and its traditional villages, like Sitia and Kato Zakros, which offer visitors an authentic taste of Cretan life.
 The climate in East Crete is predominantly Mediterranean, characterised by hot, dry summers and mild, rainy winters.
 The geography of East Crete is diverse, with rugged mountains, arid terrain, and limited freshwater sources, except for a few springs and the Aposelemis reservoir near Sitia.